 Turning the board away from it intended orientation could also affect the distribution of you documents.
 There will be either less or more items per row, and in some cases wasted space (depending on what you are displaying).

 It is therefore wise to consider the orientation before you purchase.
-There is usually a diagram to indicate the orientation, how the A4 sheets sit the size and where the door is hinged.
+There is usually a diagram to indicate the orientation, how the A4 sheets fit into the size and where the door is hinged.
 This is a superb and very useful visual guide.
 On the Notice Me website, you will find these diagrams included amongst the product photos.